torstenboettjer/python_mcp/README.md

-# MCP Server in Python
+# Prototyping a MCP Server on NixOS (using Gradio)

-This repo provides a Python based prototype for a MCP server on NixOS.
-It relies on the [automatic shell activation](https://devenv.sh/automatic-shell-activation/) with devenv.sh and direnv.
+This repo provides tools and explanations to build a MCP server with Gradio, a NodeJS/Python framework, on NixOS.
+Python virtual environments rely on the [automatic shell activation](https://devenv.sh/automatic-shell-activation/) with devenv.sh and direnv.

 ## Prepare a Repository